Digitizing photos preserves memories.

 Don’t stop there, though.
 Think about creating something new with your old photos.
 You could design a beautiful photo book as a holiday gift, create a digital slideshow for a family reunion, or load up a digital picture frame for your parents or grandparents.
 You’ve given these memories a new life, so have fun finding creative ways to display and enjoy them.

-Create a Reliable Backup Plan
+Don't Lose Them Again: Create a Backup Plan

 Your original photos were one-of-a-kind, and your new digital files are just as precious.
 A single storage location is never enough, as hard drives can fail and accidents can happen.
 The best way to protect your photos is to follow the 3-2-1 backup rule: keep at least three copies of your files, on two different types of media, with one copy stored off-site.